Captains Place B

 Adjoining is the dining and living space complete with comfy sofas giving you the chance to relax in front of the large Freeview widescreen LCD TV, HDMI ready and with USB ports so you can watch your favourite films.
 A garden adjoins the property.

 The property comes complete with cloakroom storage, as well as home to an iron, vacuum cleaner and other cleaning items.
-A washing machine and separate tumble dryer are allocated in the hallway taking the hassle out of doing the laundry chores when you get home.

 Each double bedroom comes complete with a luxury bed, the finest linen, generous wardrobe storage space and modern alarm clock radio with MP3 connectivity.